trakerr-com/trakerr-ruby/README.md

 For Windows, or if you aren't using a package manager, visit https://git-scm.com/ and download and install it manually.
 Make sure it is added to your path (open your command prompt and type git --version.
 If it works, you're set.)

 If you are on Windows, you may also need to install curl.
 Follow the instructions on the curl website for more information.
-You will also need git installed.

 ### 2) gem install